2017 Chiapas earthquake

 The earthquake caused all of Mexico City to tremble, prompting people to evacuate after the early warning system was triggered.
 It also generated a tsunami with waves 1.75 m above tide level; and tsunami alerts were issued for surrounding areas.
 Mexico's president called it the strongest earthquake recorded in the country in a century.
-It was also the second strongest recorded in the country's history, behind the magnitude 8.6 earthquake in 1787, and the largest recorded globally in 2017.
+It was also the second strongest recorded in the country's history, behind the magnitude 8.6 earthquake in 1787, the largest recorded globally in 2017 and the largest earthquake worldwide since the 2015 Illapel earthquake.

 Tectonic setting

-The Gulf of Tehuantepec lies above the convergent boundary where the Cocos Plate is being subducted below the North American Plate at a rate of 6.4 cm/yr (2.5 in/yr).
+The Gulf of Tehuantepec lies above the convergent boundary where the Cocos plate is being subducted below the North American plate at a rate of 6.4 cm/yr (2.5 in/yr).

 Background

 On 6 September, several earthquake alarms in Mexico City were mistakenly activated, leading to the evacuation of buildings.
 The incident prompted a review of the system.

 Earthquake

 According to the National Seismological Service (SSN) of Mexico, the epicenter was located in the Gulf of Tehuantepec, about 137 km southeast of Tonalá, Chiapas.
 The United States Geological Survey (USGS) reported that the epicenter was about 87 km southwest of Pijijiapan, Chiapas.
 The hypocenter was about 45 km underground, deeper than usual for a relatively new subduction zone.
 The SSN reported a measurement of M 8.2, while the USGS also reported a M 8.2 earthquake after correcting an earlier estimate of M 8.0.
-The earthquake was a result of normal faulting within the Cocos Plate with a displacement of up to 10 m.
-The entire thickness of the lithosphere of the Cocos Plate ruptured during the earthquake.
+The earthquake was a result of normal faulting within the Cocos plate with a displacement of up to 10 m.
+The entire thickness of the lithosphere of the Cocos plate ruptured during the earthquake.

 The earthquake is the most powerful in Mexico to be measured by seismographs.
 Mexican President Enrique Peña Nieto called the earthquake the "largest in at least a century" and said that it was felt by 50 million people.

 Geophysicists at the National Autonomous University of Mexico speculated that the earthquake relieved stored pressure in the "Tehuantepec gap", making future earthquakes in the region less likely.